What was studied in this review?

 What was the aim of this review?

-What were the main results in this review?
+What were the main results of this review?

 How up-to-date is this review?